 Malcolm Knapp Research Forest – My search for local adventure!

-The trail was amazing.
-Even though it was an easy grade I wouldn’t say that it was a stroller friendly trail.
-There was lots of big roots, swooping turns, and steep terrain that would make stroller passage impossible.
-But the trails were very kid friendly, ranging from 2km to 6km you could choose your route and how long you wanted to be out there.
+The Malcolm Knapp Research Forest trail was amazing.
+Even though it was an easy grade I wouldn’t say that it was a stroller-friendly trail.
+There were lots of big roots, swooping turns, and steep terrain that would make stroller passage impossible.
+But the trails were very kid-friendly, ranging from 2km to 6km you could choose your route and how long you wanted to be out there.
 Speaking of being out there, our plan to hook up the green line never materialized.
-We realized that we had gone the wrong direction on the path and actually were in the completely different spot then we intended to be.
+We realized that we had gone the wrong direction on the path and actually were in a completely different spot then we intended to be.
 Apparently my Girl Guide skills were left at home today!
-Needless to say though we really had a great time and will be back.
-There was AMAZING trees to climb, pose with, and even a MASSIVE uprooted tree on its side that we got to pose inside.
+Needless to say, though we really had a great time and will be back.
+There were AMAZING trees to climb, pose with, and even a MASSIVE uprooted tree on its side that we got to pose inside.
 I’ve honestly never seen tree roots so big!
 So if you’re from Maple Ridge you probably know about this little secret in your back yard.
 But for Langley moms or anyone who hasn’t taken the time to check it out, I give it 5 stars!
 I can’t wait to go back!
-Recommended things to wear / pack:
+Recommended things to wear/pack:

 - Appropriate footwear… running shoes if it’s dry or a light hiking boot.

 - Layers, the temperature swing between the sunshine and the forest was amazing.

 - A MAP… or two… or GPS.
 We “knew” what we were doing and got lost.
 However, the trails are clearly marked with coordinating colours and the trails are wide and well maintained… so you could get turned around easily but not truly lost?

 - The bridge at the end of the green loop is out… so be prepared to backtrack if you plan to spend some time riverside.